Environmental action line

 Financed emissions

-The entity's effort is focused on supporting these customers with financing in the development of new, less emission-intensive technologies, thus helping them in their transformation processes and efficiency improvement.
+The entity's efforts are focused on supporting its clients through sustainable transition advisory services, financing the development of new, less emission-intensive technologies, and thereby assisting them in their transformation, decarbonization, and efficiency improvement processes.

 -

-» ABANCA has participated in a sectoral project, coordinated by AEB, CECA, UNACC, in which other Spanish entities have participated with the aim of establishing a common methodology and tool for calculating CO2 emissions and reduction targets.
+» In this context, ABANCA has participated in a sectoral project coordinated by AEB, CECA, and UNACC, involving other Spanish entities.
+The goal was to establish a common methodology and tool for calculating CO2 emissions and reduction targets.

-» The reduction targets follow emissions intensity metrics per unit of production, with a starting point in 2021 and a target by 2030 for all four sectors (out of the 10 sectors identified by the NZBA as most intensive).
-These metrics follow the Sectoral Decarbonisation Approach methodology, which takes into account certain elements of PACTA (Paris Agreement Capital Transition Assessment).
+» The reduction targets follow emission intensity metrics per unit of production, with starting points in 2021, 2022, and 2023, and a 2030 target for all nine sectors (among those identified by the NZBA as most intensive).
+These metrics follow the Sectoral Decarbonization Approach, which incorporates certain elements of PACTA (Paris Agreement Capital Transition Assessment).

-» The 1.5ºC scenarios have been taken as a reference, specifically the net zero emissions scenario of the International Energy Agency and the calculation methodology developed by the Partnership for Carbon Accounting Financials (PCAF).
-This initiative aims to establish an international methodology to measure and disclose greenhouse gas emissions financed by banks and investors.
+» The 1.5°C scenarios have been used as a reference, specifically the International Energy Agency's net-zero emissions scenario and the calculation methodology developed by the Partnership for Carbon Accounting Financials (PCAF).
+This initiative aims to establish an international methodology for measuring and disclosing financed greenhouse gas emissions by banks and investors.
+For the residential mortgage portfolio, the Net Zero by 2050 scenario has been considered the base scenario, further specified with information from the Carbon Risk Real Estate Monitor (CRREM), whose data is extracted from the IEA.

-» This first disclosure does not include the fixed income and variable income portfolio.
-Percentages reflect absolute reductions.
+» This disclosure does not include the public sector or the fixed income and equity portfolios.

 -